Dooders/Dooders/README.md

 # Dooders

-Dooders is a python library for complex agent based simulation.
+Dooders is a python library for complex model-based simulation.

 This repo, and the overall project, is a space where I can experiment and learn more about complexity theory.
 The code, content, and concepts will change over time as I explore different ideas.